 Plant operations are conducted within closed buildings, thus limiting noise disturbance for local residents.
-In addition, some sites are fitted with noise reduction systems (silencers and soundproof booths for high-noise machine sections).
+Some sites are fitted with noise reduction systems (silencers and soundproof booths for high-noise machine sections).

 Given that the paper mills have their own water treatment plants, unpleasant smells may very occasionally arise in the nearby areas.